ashishKujur7/CMIT-Peer-Discussions-2022-2023/README.md

 # CMIT Peer Discussions - 2022-2023

-This repository is to keep a log of CMIT Peer Discussions that we will be having this semester.
+Peer Discusssions are conducted by students on topics that usually transcend the regular mathematics curriculum.
+CMIT Peer Discussions have been somewhat successful this academic year.
+We intend to carry it year long.

 ## Completed Peer Discussions
 | Date | Name | Batch | Topic |